- GAP 200.100, Capital Equipment Purchases on Sponsored Projects

 - Notifying appropriate sponsors of any sponsor-owned equipment that becomes surplus, lost, stolen, or missing

-- Expediting the disposal of sponsor-owned equipment according to the requests of the sponsor in coordination with the PI and Plant Accounting
+- Reviewing and approving the disposal of sponsor-owned equipment according to the requests of the sponsor in coordination with the PI, management centers, Plant Accounting and Duke Surplus

 - Submitting property reports to sponsoring agencies as required by the award document.